-Don't forget there is 25% less protection from the sun's rays at Denver's elevation, and up to 50% less protection higher in the mountains.
-Sunscreen and brim hats are recommended.
+Don't forget that there is 25 percent less protection from the sun's rays at Denver's elevation, and up to 50 percent less protection higher in the mountains.
+Sunscreen and brim hats are highly recommended.

 Be aware of lightning.
 Colorado has frequent afternoon lighting storms.
 If you can see or hear lightning, it's time to consider seeking safer ground.
 When the time between flashes and thunder is less than 30 seconds, get off the water immediately and seek shelter.

 There are two basic ways you can fish Colorado:

 THE DIY APPROACH: Fishing on your own is great way to experience Colorado's rivers and lakes - especially if you have time.
 When thinking about a DIY trip, make sure to research river access, stream flows, and try to visit a local shop to get up-to-date information and fly patterns that are effective for those specific rivers at the specific time you are visiting.
 There can be a tremendous sense of accomplishment when you put all of the pieces to the puzzle together and the result is a beautiful Colorado fish hammering a dry fly that you presented just right.